Collision-induced amplitude dynamics of pulses in linear waveguides with the generic nonlinear loss: Pulse interaction in linear waveguides with the generic weak nonlinear loss

 where $j=1,2$, $\psi_{j0}$ are the solutions of Eq. (\ref{coll1}) without the inter-pulse interaction terms, and $\phi_{j}$ describe corrections to $\psi_{j0}$ due to inter-pulse interaction.
 That is, $\psi_{10}$ and $\psi_{20}$ satisfy

 and

+where the initial conditions are $\psi_{j0}(t,0)=\psi_j(t,0)$ given by Eq. (\ref{ICA}), for $j=1,2$.
 We substitute relation (\ref{coll2}) into (\ref{coll1}) and use Eqs. (\ref{coll3}) and (\ref{coll4}) to obtain equations for the $\phi_{j}$.
 Taking into account only leading-order effects of the collision, we can neglect terms containing $\phi_{j}$ on the right hand side of the resulting equation.
-We therefore obtain the equation for $\phi_1$:
+One can therefore obtain the equation for $\phi_1$: